-With many monuments, natural parks, cities and amazing villages, the Centre of Portugal has much to offer and there are many reasons why your trip to this region will be memorable.
+With many monuments, natural parks, cities and amazing villages, Central Portugal has much to offer and there are many reasons why your trip to this region will be memorable.
 Come with me in this travel guide and discover the Centre of Portugal!

 In this travel guide you’ll find information about beautiful cities, natural parks with breathtaking views, Portuguese World Heritage, the biggest pilgrimage site in Portugal an much more!

-To fully enjoy this travel guide and discover the Centre of Portugal, I recommend that you rent a car through the platform Rentalcars (affiliate link) so that you can easily move from place to place and visit locations that aren’t accessible by other means of transportation.
+To fully enjoy this travel guide and discover the Centre of Portugal, I recommend that you hire a car by clicking here so that you can easily move from place to place and visit locations that aren’t accessible by other means of transportation.

 Discover the Centre of Portugal in 7 days

 As it is expected, this day will be shorter since it is the day you arrive at Porto’s airport.
 If you want to immediately discover the Centre of Portugal, then you should pick up your car at the airport and then take the A29 highway (or A1) and drive south, towards Aveiro.

 Once you have arrived to Aveiro, you’ll be amazed with its beauty, considered by many as the “Portuguese Venice“.
 This comes from the fact that Aveiro is covered by many canals, much like the Italian city.